lruepke/HTF_lecture/source/lectures/L_FVM/Exercise1.rst

    All internal faces have and only have two attributes, **owner** and **neighbour**, denote the cell indices who share the face.
    While the boundary faces only have **owner** attribute.
    The normal vector of face always points from the **owner** cell to the **neighbour** cell.
-The numbering of the vertices that make up the face is again done using the right-hand rule and the face normal always points from the cell with with lower index to the cell with the larger index.
+The numbering of the vertices that make up the face is again done using the right-hand rule and the face normal always points from the cell with the lower index to the cell with the larger index.

    You can find details on the mesh description in the `OpenFoam manual <https://cfd.direct/openfoam/user-guide/v8-mesh-description/>`_.
 Have a look at it and check the structure of the files in :code:`constant\polymesh`.